 Std - Minimums are based on tables and rules from ICAO Doc 9365 (Manual of All Weather Operations).
 No comparison has been done to any other landing minimums criteria.

-Std/State - Minimums are based on tables and rules from a State Regulation which is similar/close to ICAO Doc 9365 (e.g. EASA AIR OPS, Indian CAR), refer also to AIR TRAFFIC CONTROL - Aerodrome Operating Minimums JEPPESEN for identified differences to ICAO Doc 9365.
-No comparison has been done to any other landing minimums criteria.
+Regulation which is similar/close to ICAO Doc 9365 (e.g. EASA AIR OPS, Indian CAR), refer also to AIR TRAFFIC CONTROL - Aerodrome